dzharii/dzharii.github.io/blog/2023-02-12-links-from-my-inbox.md

 categories: links
 ---

+> These links got out of hand...
+I thought I should read more Hacker News...
+No, I should not read MORE Hacker News.

 ## Good Reads

 2023-02-12 [How a single line of code brought down a half-billion euro rocket launch](https://jam.dev/blog/famous-bugs-rocket-launch/)